Clark Creek Natural Area swimming hole in Mississippi

 Swimming in Clark Creek

 The creek is fed by natural springs, which keeps the water refreshingly cool even in the peak of summer — a genuine relief when the Mississippi heat and humidity have you questioning your life choices.
 The pools beneath the falls range in depth and character; some are wide and gentle, perfect for wading and splashing, while others are deeper and more dramatic, framed by rocky outcrops.
-The water runs crystal clear, giving you a clean view of the sandy and rocky bottom beneath your feet.
+The water runs clear, giving you a clean view of the sandy and rocky bottom beneath your feet.
 Because this is an unofficial swimming destination, there are no lifeguards or designated swim zones, so visitors should use sound judgment, especially with children, and avoid high-flow conditions after heavy rain when currents can become unpredictable.

 Planning Your Visit